CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description identifies a clear and distinctive niche (DynamoDB single-table design) with some useful technical keywords, but it reads more like a tag list than a proper skill description.
-It lacks concrete actions (what the skill actually does) and completely omits any 'Use when...' guidance, significantly hurting its completeness and usefulness for skill selection.
+The description identifies a clear and distinctive technical niche (DynamoDB single-table design) with relevant technology keywords, but reads more like a tag list than a proper skill description.
+It lacks concrete actions describing what the skill does and entirely omits 'when to use' guidance, significantly reducing its effectiveness for skill selection.

 Suggestions

-Add a 'Use when...' clause such as 'Use when the user asks about DynamoDB table design, NoSQL data modeling, access patterns, or writing DynamoDB queries in TypeScript or Python.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about DynamoDB table design, NoSQL data modeling, access patterns, partition/sort key strategies, or writing DynamoDB queries with AWS SDK v3.'

 DimensionReasoningScore